 This depends on the business’s country of origin.
-In most cases, the limits refer to a percentage of the company’s yearly net worth.
+In most cases, the limits refer to a percentage of the company’s annual net worth.
 This can vary with time.

-These are the profits a company makes due to the action of the ring-fence.
+These are the profits a company makes as a result of the ring fence action.

 WHY BUSINESS OWNERS LOVE FRESHBOOKS

 SAVE UP TO 553 HOURS EACH YEAR BY USING FRESHBOOKS

 SAVE UP TO $7000 IN BILLABLE HOURS EVERY YEAR